wlee88/the-movie-db/README.md

 - Could be a progressive web app so it works offline, and faster app like experience
 - Those fallback images and loading images are courtesy of [placeholder.com](placeholder.com).
-  They could have beeen refined much better for a better user experience.
+  They could have been refined much better for a better user experience.
 - API key is in the url could be done via a proxy server which has the key instead.
 No need for http interceptor and webpack Injection for key
 - Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices
 - Could've broken down components small for better reusability.